bavc/qctools/playback_descriptions.md

 ## [Bit Plane 10 slices](#bit-plane-10-slices)

-This filter is similar to **Bit Plane**, but it shows a section of each of the first 10 bit planes at once in the selected plane.
+This filter is similar to Bit Plane, but it shows a section of each of the first 10 bit planes at once in the selected plane.
 The slices are presented in most-significant to least-significant order as left to right (or top to bottom if 'Rows' is selected).
 Each of the 10 bit planes is marked by a green border.
 ![Bit Plane 10 Slices](media/playbackfilter_bit_plane_10_slices.jpg)

 ## [Bit Plane Noise](#bit-plane-noise)

-This filter is similar to **Bit Plane**, but instead of showing if the selected bit position of a selected plane is set to 0 or 1, it attempts to predict if that bit represents signal or noise.
+This filter is similar to Bit Plane, but instead of showing if the selected bit position of a selected plane is set to 0 or 1, it attempts to predict if that bit represents signal or noise.
 This filters uses a [method](https://en.wikipedia.org/wiki/Bit_plane) for calculating this by comparing each pixel's selected bit (X,Y) to selected bit of three adjacent pixels (X-1,Y), (X,Y-1) and (X-1,Y-1).
 If the bit is the same as at least two of the three adjacent bits, it may not be noise.
 A noisy bit-plane will have 49% to 51% pixels that are noise.
 ![Bit Plane Noise](media/playbackfilter_bit_plane_noise.jpg)

 ## [Bit Plane Noise Graph](#bit-plane-noise-graph)